-The CDA permits debaters to bring dictionaries, almanacs and copies of the Constitution.
-These can be quite useful for some topics, but again only if the students are familiar with their contents beforehand.
+The CDA permits debaters to bring a dictionary, an almanac (useful for general information and statistics) and a copy of the US Constitution.
+These can be quite useful for some topics, but only if the students are familiar with their contents beforehand.
 The one hour of preparation is not the best time to try and learn Constitutional law or find out what's in a 1000 page almanac.
 No other research materials are permitted.

-Many debaters find they speak more effectively if they time their own speeches.
-You students may want to bring a stopwatch or other timing device.
+Many debaters find they speak more effectively if they time their own speeches to pace their arguments.
+Most debaters use cellphones, but they may bring a stopwatch or other timing device.
 There are nice timing apps for cell phones which show the time remaining in large numbers, so the debater can put the phone on a desk or podium and see it while they speak.
-While the CDA does not permit the use of electronic devices for research or notes, students may use their cell phones as timers.
+It is recommended they have a charger for any device they bring.

 The CDA has no formal dress code, but students should present a neat appearance.
-Many of the men will wear jackets and ties, and many of the ladies will wear dresses or jackets with a skirt or pants.
+Some of the men will wear jackets and ties, and many of the ladies will wear dresses or jackets with a skirt or pants.
 But we also have teams that compete in jeans and polo shirts.
-We do caution the judges that a student's appearance should not affect the decision or score, but as a practical matter anything that distracts the judge doesn't help.
+We do caution the judges that a student's appearance should not affect the decision or score, but as a practical matter anything that gives a good impression will help a debater.

-Most schools provide complementary donuts or bagels, juice, hot chocolate and coffee on arrival.
-For lunch, the host school will usually sell tickets for pizza and soda during registration between 8:00 and 8:45am.
-Students may bring their own food, and students with special dietary needs should definitely bring their own food.
-Most schools do not have restaurants nearby and the time for lunch is short, so students and judges should not expect to have time to go elsewhere for lunch.
+Most schools provide complementary donuts or bagels, juice, hot chocolate, and coffee on arrival.
+For lunch, the host school will usually have pizza and soft drinks.
+Lunch tickets are usually sold the hour before the tournament begins.
+Students may bring their own food, and students with special dietary needs should bring their own food.
+Most schools do not have restaurants nearby and the time for lunch is short, so students and judges should not expect to have time to leave the school to eat.
 Some schools sell candy or baked goods during the tournament, but students may want to bring snacks for between rounds.
-Debaters may want to carry a water bottle prevent dry mouth during the rounds.
+Debaters should have a water bottle to stay hydrated during the rounds.